GradleGrads/Gradlegrads/Readme.md

 -
 - Priority To Be Selvfish
 -
-- Priority To Forget You
+- Priority To Forget Peoples
 -
 - Prioritiy To Never Know
+-
+- Priority To Know Less
+-
+- Priority To Dont Do Something For You